حكم الأكل أثناء الأذان لصلاة الفجر في رمضان

 [al-Baqarah 2:187]

+So when a person becomes certain that the true dawn has come, he has to stop eating and drinking, and if there is food in his mouth he has to spit it out; if he does not do that, then he has invalidated his fast.
 But if a person is not certain that dawn has come, he may eat until he is certain.
 The same applies if he knows that the muezzin gives the call before the time comes, or if he is not sure whether he gives the call on time or ahead of time: he may eat until he is certain.
 But it is better for him to stop eating as soon as he hears the adhaan.

 With regard to the hadeeth mentioned above, the scholars interpreted it as referring to a muezzin who gives the call to prayer before dawn breaks.